MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-troubleshooting.md

 You receive this error when an Azure CLI command is missing a required parameter, or _there's a typographical error that causes the Azure CLI to incorrectly parse the reference command_.
 When working with a script, you also receive this error when one or more conditions are true:

 * A line continuation character is missing or incorrect.
 * A trailing space exists on the right side of a line continuation character when working in the PowerShell scripting language.
-At this time, [splatting](/powershell/module/microsoft.powershell.core/about/about_splatting) is not supported with Azure CLI commands.
+At this time, [splatting](/powershell/module/microsoft.powershell.core/about/about_splatting) isn't supported with Azure CLI commands.
 * A variable name contains a special character, such as a dash (-).

 ## Error: InvalidTemplateDeployment